huangwb8/GSClassifier.principle/docs/Advanced-development.md

 ## Repeatablility of models

-For repeatablility, you had better submit a `.zip` or `.tar.gz` file that containing the information of your model.
+For repeatability, you had better submit a `.zip` or `.tar.gz` file containing the information of your model.
 Here are some suggestions:

 + `<creator>_<model>_v<yyyymmdd>.md`